-The Board is currently comprised of two female Directors out of eight, or 25% of the Board (and approximately 33% of the independent directors).
+The Board is currently comprised of one female Director out of nine, or 11% of the Board (and 14% of the independent directors).
 Sandra Pupatello has been a director on the Board since 2014.
 In her previous career, she was a former Ontario cabinet minister responsible for women's issues.
-She is currently the Chair of the Company's CGNC and recently became a member of the Audit Committee (having previously served on the Audit Committee from 2014 until the size of Committees was reduced commencing in 2019).
-Molly Shoichet has been a director on the Board since 2019 and currently is a member of the Compensation Committee.
-She is currently leading a series of initiatives at the University of Toronto focused on healthy and inclusive labs.
+She is currently the Chair of the Company's CGNC.
+With the election of the new independent director nominee to the board, Molly Shoichet, the Board's gender diversity will be over 20% of the Board (and approximately 30% (two of seven) of the independent directors).